qunitjs/qunit/docs/QUnit/module.md

 **Note**: If additional tests are defined after the module's queue has emptied, it will not run the `after` hook again.

 Each [QUnit.test](./test.md) has its own test context object, accessible via its `this` variable.
 Properties on the module options object are copied over to the test context object at the start of each test.
 Such properties can also be changed from the hook callbacks.
-See [§ Example: Test context](#example-test-context).
+See [§ Using the test context](#using-the-test-context).

 ### Nested scope